-To use the expanded chat feature, patients download the Medici app from Apple or Google Play, then simply log in, go to their settings, and click on “chat translate.”
+To use the expanded chat feature, patients download the Direct Health app from Apple or Google Play, then simply log in, go to their settings, and click on “chat translate.”
 Users can then select the language they would like their chats to be translated into.
 Once done, they can describe symptoms, ask questions, and receive their doctor’s responses translated into their preferred language in seconds.
 In addition to English and Spanish, the app now provides translation for French, German, Russian, Arabic, Hindi, Bengali, Tagalog, Chinese, Urdu, Polish, Vietnamese, Korean, Japanese, Khmer, Hmong, Thai, Burmese, and Indonesian, as well as the African languages of Afrikaans, Xhosa, and Zulu.

 Leave A Comment